nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Action:**
-Deletes the specified contact from the address book.<br> You may delete by specifying the index of the contact in the displayed address book, or you by specifying the full name of the contact that is currently displayed that you wish to delete. <br>
+Deletes the specified contact from the address book.<br> You may delete by specifying the index of the contact in the displayed address book, or you by specifying the full name of any currently displayed contact that you wish to delete. <br>
 </box>

 #### Delete by index